Yanis002/SaucisseTracker/README.md

 - Main menu where you can choose which configuration you want to use
 - Auto-saves!
 Every 5 minutes, if the autosave checkbox from the `File` menu is enabled, the progress will be automatically saved.
 If no `StatePath` was set in the configuration it will be saved in a folder called `autosaves` where the executable is located.
 The file will be named `autosave_DATE_TIME.txt`.
 To restore one, save the state manually then replace the file's content by the autosave's and open the state (TODO: improve this feature)
 - Support zip files for configs, the zip's filename will be what the main menu will show, and it will show an icon if there's a file called `icon.png` at the root of the zip with the config's content.
 When a zip is chosen on the main menu it will be temporarily extracted inside `temp/config`, inside `temp/icons` there's the icon for any zip file found, the `temp` folder will be located where the program is located, also note the zip file only works with xml config files for now (TODO: improve this feature)
+- Built-in [LiveSplit](https://github.com/LiveSplit/livesplit-core) to keep track of the seed's length!
+(TODO: save the time in the savestate and add an embedded mode)

 Planned:
 - Editor to make configurations easier